-Prior to the update of this version of the NCCN Guidelines for Breast Cancer Risk Reduction, an electronic search of the PubMed database was performed to obtain key literature published between 12/10/13 and 6/10/15 using the following search terms: Breast Cancer Risk Assessment; Breast Cancer Risk Reduction; and Breast Cancer Risk Reduction Therapies.
+Before the update of this version of the NCCN Guidelines for Breast Cancer Risk Reduction, an electronic search of the PubMed database was performed to obtain key literature using the following search terms: Breast Cancer Risk Assessment; Breast Cancer Risk Reduction; and Breast Cancer Risk Reduction Therapies.
 The search results were narrowed by selecting studies in humans published in English.
 An updated search was carried out before the publication of this document.
-The PubMed database was chosen as it remains the most widely used resource for medical literature and indexes only peer-reviewed biomedical literature.o
+The PubMed database was chosen as it remains the most widely used resource for medical literature and indexes peer-reviewed biomedical literature.